dhedey/preinterpret/README.md

     }]
 }

-// Or automatically parse input preinterpret::preinterpret! {
+// Or can parse input - although loops are kept as a token stream and delegated
+// to explicit lazy iteration, allowing a more procedural code style,
+// and clearer compiler errors. preinterpret::preinterpret! {
     [!macro_rules! multi_impl_super_duper!(
         #type_list,